RobustaRPA/Robusta-RPA-Exercise-Processes/README.md

       </a>
     </div>

-You can download process explaining document as a .pdf file [Web_Application_Process_using_Robusta.pdf](file/Web_Application_Process_using_Robusta.pdf)
+You can download process explaining document as a .pdf file [Web_Application_Process_using_Robusta.pdf](https://github.com/RobustaRPA/sample-processes/raw/main/file/Web_Application_Process_using_Robusta.pdf)

-*(In order to easily copy and paste Xpath parameter values to the actual fields of your process, you have to download .pdf file then open it with in a PDF viewer)*

-You can download application file by right click and save as a .xml file [Web Application_How-To.xml](/file/How_To_Web_Application.xml)
+You can download application file by right click and save as a .xml file [Web Application_How-To.xml](https://github.com/RobustaRPA/sample-processes/raw/main/file/How_To_Web_Application.xml)